joashgobin/boiler/logs/joashgobin-2025-06-19.md

 - Added simple external preset
 - Reduced flash display time to 3 secoinds
 - Renamed the initialization functions for helper units
+- Added helper to check for form fields